ibaarani/groot/README.md

 7. Share the final source code via github - **done**
 8. Deploy the frontend and backend(if any) to any free hosting service - **done**

-**note : if dose that data in the dash.php is not shown  might be the requst limit have been reched- regarding the api**
+**note : if dose that data in the dash.php is not shown  might be the requst limit have been reached regarding the api**

 Barani dharan A | www.ibaarani.in | dharxoxo@gmail.com